 Since I’ve just introduced you to needle felting I thought a needle felted pumpkin would be the perfect project to share.
-If you missed my little introduction to needle felting, you can can read it here.
+So, are you ready to needle felt?!

 Pumpkin Needle Felting Project